 Carbs: pasta, brown rice, oats, potatoes, beans, fruit, broccoli, spinach

 Fats: Olive oil, fish oils, seeds, butter, nuts

 Protein: Chicken, beef, tuna, cottage cheese, eggs, milk

-Visiting your local markets, green grocers, butchers or farmers you can source natural, nutritious and cheaper ingredients for your dishes.
-Try to haggle with your green grocer or butcher on the price of your products in order to get a bargain.
+Visiting your local markets, greengrocers, butchers or farmers you can source natural, nutritious and cheaper ingredients for your dishes.
+Try to haggle with your greengrocer or butcher on the price of your products to get a bargain.
 Take advice from your local produce providers and find out which fruit and vegetables are in season and how to prepare cheaper cuts of meat.

-In order to cut costs you must become price ‘savvy’.
+To cut costs you must become price ‘savvy’.
 Pre-packaged fruit and vegetables, such as courgettes, peppers and onions, can sometimes cost more than buying them loose.
-Next time you go for a shop make sure to check the prices of both loose and pre-packaged fruit and veg, this way you will be able to select the best deal.
+Next time you go to a shop make sure to check the prices of both loose and pre-packaged fruit and veg, this way you will be able to select the best deal.
 Shopping online is also a great way to quickly compare prices from the most popular supermarkets so that you can choose the cheapest supplier.